josenk/terraform-provider-esxi-wiki/How to configure a static IP using cloud-init.md

   * On boot cloud-init reads the configuration from the guestinfo.metadata key and configures the network accordingly.

 # Building guest/OVA:
-  * Install basic OS manually or using preseed (I used the Ubuntu 16.04 mini.iso image).
+  * Install basic OS manually or using preseed (I used the Ubuntu 16.04 mini.iso image: http://archive.ubuntu.com/ubuntu/dists/xenial-updates/main/installer-amd64/current/images/netboot/mini.iso).
   * Install open-vm-tools, cloud-init, python3-pip, curl.
   * Install the VMware Guestinfo datasource (see below).
   * Remove all clauses from /etc/network/interfaces, except for the line "source /etc/network/interfaces.d/*".